LinkedEarth/paleoHackathon/faq.md

 ### Q: Will PaleoHack make me a Python expert in 2-3 days?

 A: That would be nice, but no. If you don't know *any* Python at the start, you will not learn it all here.
 The more knowledge you have going in, the more you should get out of the event.
 However, the event is designed for people of all levels to work and learn together about such topics as:
 - Understand the basics of paleo data structures (LiPD, pyleo.Series, etc).
 - Search and manipulate LiPD objects
 - Understand age model ensembles
 - Process paleo timeseries (binning, interpolation, detrending)
 - Use the package to make publication-quality graphics

 There are 3 practicums that cover these notions.
 You may or may not get through all of them on the first go, but you will learn something any which way!
 Once you are familiar with these, please re-apply to our intermediate hackathon, which will go into more details with methods.

 ### Q: Can I attend PaleoHack more than once?

 A: Yes.
 Rome wasn't built in a day, and depending on your data science proficiency going in, it make take a couple of rounds to get everything out of PaleoHack.
-You may take the beginner hackathon as many times as you like or attend our intermediate or advanced events.
+You may take the beginner hackathon as many times as you like, or attend our intermediate or advanced events.

 ### Q: What if I love Pyleoclim so much I can't stop using it?